Contact us

 Key Dates For PBRF

-PBRf Window 2 Registration Open 13th February 2026
+PBRf Window 2 registration ends 27 February 2026

 Applicants should plan which window they apply for, which will best fit the delivery of their project.